Home

 Un-Qualified Green Belt/Black Belt

-Companies invest a lot of resources into developing Lean and Six Sigma leaders and expect them to quickly deliver results to the bottom line.
+Companies invest significant resources into developing Lean and Six Sigma leaders and expects them to quickly deliver results to the bottom line.
 Six Sigma is not for everyone, some will not suit the role and some will not grasp the material.

 Proceed to module on Project Management